 Once completed, Skyfarm visitors will be able to tour the farm and orchard.
 You can sample honey from working beehives, eat at the cafe, have a drink on the deck, hire event spaces, attend classes at the environmental education centre or just enjoy the kids’ playground.
 Essentially, it’s a little piece of the country right in the heart of Melbourne’s CBD.

 Welcome to my virtual garden

-Also located physically in Melbourne, but reaching much further thanks to the world wide web, is Farmwall – a start-up that designs sustainable products, technologies and experiences that allow people to embrace food production, no matter where they live.
+Also located physically in Melbourne, but reaching much further thanks to the internet, is Farmwall.
+The start-up designs sustainable products, technologies and experiences that allow people to embrace food production, no matter where they live.

-As well as selling small grow kits that can produce food in the smallest unit, Farmwall’s online platform, Ecosytem by Farmwall, has created a virtual community garden made up of legions of passionate urban food producers who want to learn, grow and share knowledge.
+As well as selling grow kits that can produce food in the smallest unit, Farmwall also has an online platform.
+Ecosytem by Farmwall has created a virtual community garden made up of legions of passionate urban food producers who want to learn, grow and share knowledge.

-“We’re taking people on a journey where they feel empowered – they feel like they can actually make a difference,” says Farmwall CEO Geert Hendrix.
+“We’re taking people on a journey where they feel empowered,” says Farmwall CEO Geert Hendrix.
+“They feel like they can actually make a difference.”

 Whether you have access to a local community garden or not, you can participate in urban agriculture through Farmwall.
 As well as giving members access to nutritious, locally-grown food, there are also the social and psychological benefits that come with belonging to a thriving, productive community.

 “Since COVID, people have a real desire to reconnect with people in a community sense,” Hendrix says.
-“In urban farming, there’s a lot of potential to bring value to people, not only from learning how to connect, but also how to grow your own healthy food.
+“In urban farming, there’s a lot of potential to bring value to people; not only from learning how to connect, but also how to grow your own healthy food.